HadeerAlaa542/CloudDevOpsProject/README.md

 ---

-## Container Orchestration with Kubernetes
+## ☸️Container Orchestration with Kubernetes

 **Task:**
 - Set up a Kubernetes cluster.